tanapoln/secure_download/README.md

 Where `file` is column name and User is a model that this column be inside.
 You can add further filter, see more at https://github.com/ryanb/cancan/wiki/Defining-Abilities

+Normally, you use `user.file.url`, when this gem was added, use `user.file.secure_url` instead If you don't want user to be forced to download, use `user.file.secure_url(true)`